 Frequent Traveler Program Fee

 If you decide to use your rental car miles for credit on a frequent traveler program, such as a frequent flier account, expect to pay a daily fee for the privilege.
-National charges $0.75 to $1.50 per day to add miles to your frequent traveler account.
+For example, National charges $0.75 to $1.50 per day to add miles to your frequent traveler account.

 Lost Key Fee